AsmaaMHadir/Music-genre-classification/README.md

 - **valence**: Valence measures the musical positiveness or happiness of a track.
 Higher values indicate more positive and cheerful music, while lower values indicate more negative or sad music.

 ## ML Task:
 Our task is to classify input musical tracks into their corresponding genre.
 This is a classification problem since the values we are trying to predict are discrete.
+Specifically, we use a random forest classifier to perform this task since this algorithm suits the diversity of samples and features of our selected dataset.